serverless/serverless/docs/guides/monitoring/README.md

 ### Uploading Source Map

 The [New Error Alert](#new-error) and the [Error Metrics](#errors) can be used to view the stack trace for the occurrence of an error.
 Tools like Webpack and Typescript generate the packaged code and therefore may obfuscate the stack trace.
-The Serverless Framework Enterprise Plugin and SDK support sourcemaps to properly generate the stack trace.
+The Serverless Framework Dashboard Plugin and SDK support sourcemaps to properly generate the stack trace.

 To use a sourcemap, ensure that your packaging directory includes the compiled source, original source, and the source maps.